siavcom/web-ones-technology/README.md

  `}`

   "url": "http://192.168.154.1:38080/"      Where the back-end server is.

   "nem_emp": "My company "                  Company name.

-  "nom_sis": "menu"                        Nemonic of the system.
+  "nom_sis": "menu"                         Mnemonic of the system.

   "path": { "name": "Menu" }                Path where the system will start.

   "logoEmp": "/logos/YourLogo.bmp"          Company logo.

 The fields you can modify are:
  "nem_emp": "My Name company"               Company name.

   "logoEmp": "/logos/MyLogo.bmp"            Company logo.

 Edit it and indicate the name of the file where your logo is.